AMERICAN RHODODENDRON SOCIETY

 1. Two-thirds of the Board membership shall constitute a quorum for the transaction of business.

-2. Notice of Board meetings shall be in writing, stating the time and place of meeting, and mailed by the Secretary not less than thirty days prior to the date of the meeting.
+2. Notice of Board meetings shall be in writing, stating the time and place of meeting, and transmitted by the Secretary not less than thirty days prior to the date of the meeting.
 In case of special Board meetings, an agenda shall be provided with the notice of the meeting.

 4. All Society, Board and Committee meetings shall be conducted in accordance with the most recent edition of ROBERT'S RULES OF ORDER.